 Primary Chemistry: Lithium Hydroxide Monohydrate

-Energy storage: Lithium hydroxide has allowed the development of high-energy-density, nickel‐rich battery technologies that drive the electric vehicle revolution.
-It is used for the production of both cathode‐active materials and electrolyte systems.
+Energy storage: Lithium salts have allowed the development of high-energy-density, nickel‐rich battery technologies that drive the electric vehicle revolution.
+LiOH is used for the production of both cathode‐active materials and electrolyte systems.
 Lithium compounds including lithium carbonates are core for the manufacturing of lithium-ion batteries.

 Protective coatings: Lithium hydroxide is used in corrosion‐resistant paints and coatings combined with silicates for enhanced adhesion, extended durability, and excellent chemical resistance.
-In aluminum alloys for aerospace, lithium hydroxide allows low temperature and short time sealing when used in protective anodized coatings.
+In aluminum alloys for aerospace, lithium compounds allow low temperature and short time sealing when used in protective anodized coatings.
 It also provides self‐healing properties to organic coating systems.

-Water Treatment: Lithium hydroxides are strong bases that can be used in cooling water systems for corrosion protection.
+Water Treatment: Lithium hydroxides are strong bases that can be used in cooling water systems for corrosion protection and metal passivations.

 Fine and specialty chemicals: Lithium hydroxide (LiOH) as a strong base is used in the production of specialized resins and polymers for the food and protective clothing industries.
-Lithium hydroxide is also used to manufacture glazing sealants, adhesives, and mastics and the production of agrochemicals, pharmaceuticals, flavorings, fragrances, and esterification reactions.
+Lithium salts including hydroxides are also used in the manufacturing of glazing sealants, adhesives, and mastics and the production of agrochemicals, pharmaceuticals, flavorings, fragrances, and esterification reactions.

 Carbon dioxide scrubbing: Lithium hydroxide has been used for many years as a very efficient absorber of carbon dioxide, in medical applications, underground, underwater, and space applications.
-Its low molecular weight makes it capable of absorbing approximately 90% of its weight.
+The low molecular weight of the lithium salt makes it capable of absorbing approximately 90% of its weight.